Fumohouse/Fumohouse/docs/src/design/core/@fumohouse-base.md

 ## Security

-1. **Modules are not strongly sandboxed or restricted from running dangerous code.**
+1. **Modules are not robustly sandboxed or restricted from running dangerous code.**
 1. Officially distributed modules must be managed or have their source code audited regularly by a trusted community member.
 Static analysis tools may